14 Network Security Tools and Techniques to Know

 2. Anti-malware software

-Malware, in the form of viruses, trojans, worms, keyloggers, spyware, and so on, is designed to spread through computer systems and infect networks.
-Anti-malware tools are a kind of network security software designed to identify dangerous programs and prevent them from spreading.
-Anti-malware and antivirus software may also be able to help resolve malware infections, minimizing the damage to the network.
+Malware, in the form of viruses, Trojans, worms, keyloggers, spyware, and so on, is designed to spread through computer systems and infect networks.
+Anti-malware tools identify dangerous programs and prevent them from spreading.
+In the event that malware software breaches your system, many also help resolve malware infections and minimize the damage to the network.

 3. Anomaly detection

 It can be difficult to identify anomalies in your network without a baseline understanding of how that network should be operating.
-Network anomaly detection engines (ADE) allow you to analyze your network so that when breaches occur, you’ll be alerted to them quickly enough to be able to respond.
+Network anomaly detection engines (ADE) do the hard work for you.
+They offer a thorough understanding of your network so that when breaches occur, you’ll be alerted to them quickly enough to respond.

 4. Application security